-(A) In the case of a retail gasoline outlet which is owned, leased or controlled by a franchisor, and which the franchisee is authorized or permitted, under the franchise, to employ in connection with the sale of gasoline, the franchisor.

-(B) In the case of a retail gasoline outlet which is owned, leased or controlled by a refiner or a distributor, and is operated by the refiner or distributor or his agent, the refiner or distributor.

-(C) In the case of all other retail gasoline outlets, the owner of the retail gasoline outlet.

-(22) "Primary designated clean fuel" means a designated clean fuel for which a substitute fuel has been proposed or designated pursuant to section 2317.

-(23) "Produce" means, in the case of any liquid motor vehicle fuel, to convert in California liquid compounds which do not constitute the fuel into the fuel.

-(24) "Quarter" means the three month calendar quarters January-March, April-June, July-September, and October-December.

-(25) "Refiner" has the same meaning as defined in section 20999 of the Business and Professions Code.

-(26) "Refinery" means a facility that produces gasoline by means that include distilling petroleum.

-(27) "Selected retail clean fuel outlet" means a specific retail clean fuel outlet which is equipped to store and dispense a designated clean fuel in order to comply with section 2302.

-(28) "Retail clean fuel outlet" means an establishment which is equipped to dispense a designated clean fuel to motor vehicles and at which the designated clean fuel is sold or offered for sale to the general public for use in motor vehicles without the use of a key or card key and without the need to establish an account.

-(29) "Retail gasoline outlet" means any establishment at which gasoline is sold or offered for sale to the general public for use in motor vehicles.

-(31) "Vehicle conversion" means a modification of a gasoline or diesel fueled vehicle, not certified to a low-emission vehicle standard, to a vehicle which uses a designated clean fuel and which is capable of meeting low-emission vehicle exhaust emissions standards as demonstrated either by installation of an ARB-approved conversion system that achieves such low-emission standards or by individual vehicle testing.

-➡§ 2301.
-Equipping Retail Gasoline Outlets in the SCAQMD to Dispense Designated Clean Fuels in 1994 through 1996.
+- (A) In the case of a retail gasoline outlet which is owned, leased or controlled by a franchisor, and which the franchisee is authorized or permitted, under the franchise, to employ in connection with the sale of gasoline, the franchisor. - (B) In the case of a retail gasoline outlet which is owned, leased or controlled by a refiner or a distributor, and is operated by the refiner or distributor or his agent, the refiner or distributor. - (C) In the case of all other retail gasoline outlets, the owner of the retail gasoline outlet. - (20) "Position holder" (per section 7332 of the Revenue and Taxation Code) includes any person that holds the inventory position in the motor vehicle fuel, as reflected on the records of the terminal operator.
+A person holds the inventory position in motor vehicle fuel when that person has a contractual agreement with the terminal operator for the use of storage facilities and terminaling services at a terminal with respect to the motor vehicle fuel.
+"Position holder" includes a terminal operator that owns motor vehicle fuel in its terminal. - (22) "Primary designated clean fuel" means a designated clean fuel for which a substitute fuel has been proposed or designated pursuant to section 2317. - (23) "Produce" means, in the case of any liquid motor vehicle fuel, to convert in California liquid compounds which do not constitute the fuel into the fuel.

+- (21) "Producer" means the person who owns the fuel when it is supplied from the facility at which it was produced. - (24)(22) "Quarter" means the three month calendar quarters January-March, April-June, July-September, and October-December. - (23) "Rack" means a mechanism for delivering motor vehicle fuel from a refinery or terminal into a truck, trailer, railroad car, or other means of nonbulk transfer. - (25)(24) "Refiner" has the same meaning as defined in section 20999 of the Business and Professions Code. - (26) "Refinery" means a facility that produces gasoline by means that include distilling petroleum. - (27)(25) "Selected retail clean fuel outlet" means a specific retail clean fuel outlet which is equipped to store and dispense a designated clean fuel in order to comply with section 2302. - (28)(26) "Retail clean fuel outlet" means an establishment which is equipped to dispense a designated clean fuel to motor vehicles and at which the designated clean fuel is sold or offered for sale to the general public for use in motor vehicles without the use of a key or card key and without the need to establish an account. - (29)(27)"Retail gasoline outlet" means any establishment at which gasoline is sold or offered for sale to the general public for use in motor vehicles. - (28) "Terminal" means a motor vehicle fuel storage and distribution facility that is supplied by pipeline or vessel, and from which motor vehicle fuel may be removed at a rack.
+"Terminal" includes a fuel production facility where motor vehicle fuel is produced and stored and from which motor vehicle fuel may be removed at a rack. - (31) "Vehicle conversion" means a modification of a gasoline or diesel fueled vehicle, not certified to a low-emission vehicle standard, to a vehicle which uses a designated clean fuel and which is capable of meeting low-emission vehicle exhaust emissions standards as demonstrated either by installation of an ARB-approved conversion system that achieves such low-emission standards or by individual vehicle testing - (29) "Zero emission vehicle" and "ZEV" mean a vehicle that produces zero exhaust emissions of any criteria pollutant (or precursor pollutant) under any and all possible operational modes and conditions.